 |Watch our webinar with Illumina and guest speaker Dr. Adam Cribbs –Group Leader at the Botnar Research Centre at the University of Oxford.
 Find out about his research involving epigenetic mechanisms in inflammatory lymphocytes.|

 The Nadia Instrument enables the implementation of scRNA-Seq through droplet microfluidics at a low cost per cell and at a high throughput.
+With brand new RNAdia kit and workflow, single cell sequencing research with the Nadia Platform can be performed at half the cost of other reagents in the market.
 Importantly, it is sequencing-technology agnostic.
 Libraries obtained from a Nadia scRNA-Seq run can be submitted to short-read or long-read sequencing.

 The latter technology is key to achieving increased resolution of TCR and BCR (T/B-Cell Receptor) clonality and provide detailed descriptions of immune repertoires in various cancers (Gomes et al 2019).